Transferring data to Snowflake

 2. Click Next.

-• To connect to Snowflake with your username and password, click Snowflake.
+• To access Snowflake using your username and password, click Snowflake.

-• To connect to Snowflake with OAuth2 authentication, click Snowflake (OAuth2).
+• To access Snowflake using OAuth2 authentication, click Snowflake (OAuth2).

 {account_name}.{region_id}.snowflakecomputing.com